Taikibonnet/tgen-robotics-website/README.md

-# IKITA ROBOTICS Website
+# TGen ROBOTICS Website

-A modern, responsive website for the IKITA ROBOTICS company, featuring a sleek design with blue gradient elements and interactive features.
+A modern, responsive website for the TGen ROBOTICS company, featuring a sleek design with blue gradient elements and interactive features.

 ## Features